ggandor/lightspeed.nvim/README.md

 purposes, IMO.
 Again, we are optimizing for the common case.
-A 2-character pattern, with the secondary group of targets displayed ahead of time, should be enough for making an on-screen jump efficiently 99% of the time; in that remaining 1%, please use `H/M/L/{/}` first, and if that's still not enough, just live with having to press `Tab/Space` multiple times.
+A 2-character pattern, with the secondary group of targets displayed ahead of time, should be enough for making an on-screen jump efficiently 99% of the time; in that remaining 1%, please use `H/M/L/{/}` first, or just live with having to press `Tab/Space` multiple times.
 (What the heck are you editing, on what size of display, by the way?)

 For regex patterns specifically, I have yet to find a compelling use case in this context.
 Couldn't we just type the exact characters on the screen?
 (See